News & Trending Travel News

 Syda Productions/Adobe woman cleaning hands with antiseptic wet wipe

-Masks aren’t required on most planes at the moment, but airlines are going out of their way to ensure passengers feel safe to fly.
-They’re also making an extra effort to clean the cabin between flights.
+Masks aren’t currently required on most planes, but airlines are making an extra effort to ensure passengers feel safe flying.
+They’re also cleaning the cabin between flights.

 If you request sanitizer for your hands, armrests, tray table, or screen, your flight attendant will almost certainly have something you can use.